H-theorem in quantum physics: One-dimensional scattering

 From the unitarity of the elastic scattering matrix it follows $|s_\RR|^2 + |s_\LR|^2 = 1$, $|s_\RL|^2 + |s_\LL|^2 = 1$, $s_\LL^* s_\LR^{\phantom *} + s_\RL^*s_\RR^{\phantom *} = 0$, and $s_\RL^{\phantom *} s_\LL^* + s_\LR^* s_\RR^{\phantom *} = 0$.
 The unitarity of the joint particle-reservoir gives us

 Hence $\langle n''|n\rangle = \langle n|n'\rangle$ and

-Let us consider the transformation of the identity operator $\I = |{\rm R}\rangle \langle{\rm R}| +|{\rm L}\rangle \langle{\rm L}|$ if reservoir initially rests in a state $|n\rangle \langle n|$,
+Let us consider the transformation of the identity operator $\I = \cR \langle\mathrm{R}| +\cL \bL$ if reservoir initially rests in a state $|n\rangle \langle n|$,

-One can see that the off-diagonal terms $|{\rm R}\rangle \langle{\rm L}|$ of the transformed identity operator vanish due to unitarity constraint, see Eq.~\eqref{eq:1Dunitarity2}, while the diagonal elements sum to the identity operator and hence $\Phi(\I) = \I$.
+One can see that the off-diagonal terms $\cR \bL$ of the transformed identity operator vanish due to unitarity constraint, see Eq.~\eqref{eq:1Dunitarity2}, while the diagonal elements sum to the identity operator and hence $\Phi(\I) = \I$.
 The same arguments are valid if initially reservoir rests in an arbitrary mixed state non-entangled with the particle.

-The same arguments can be given in a more general form, exploiting the $H$-theorem on page~\pageref{pg:H_theorem}.
-Making use of the scattering states [Eqs.~\eqref{eq:scattering_state1}--\eqref{eq:scattering_state2}] one can construct the joint evolution operator at a given energy of the incoming particle,
+The same arguments can be given in a more general form, exploiting the Theorem of the main text.
+Making use of the scattering states [Eqs.~\eqref{eq:scattering_state1}--\eqref{eq:scattering_state2} of the main text] one can construct the joint evolution operator at a given energy of the incoming particle,

 which transforms the incoming particle states into outgoing states.
 Here, first two terms corresponds to the forward scattering of the particle which does not change the reservoir state.
 The last two terms accounts for the backscattering events which do change the reservoir state.
 The joint unitarity constraint ${\hat U}^\dag {\hat U} = \I$ gives,